stfc/aiida-mlip/README.md

 ```shell
 verdi presto #Sets up profile
 ```
-`verdi presto` is a quick and simple way to setup the daemon to run some calculations.
+`verdi presto` is a quick and simple way to setup the daemon to run some calculations, setting up a profile 'presto'; which configures the computer, broker (i.e. RabbitMQ) and database.
 [Aiida docs](https://aiida.readthedocs.io/projects/aiida-core/en/stable/installation/guide_complete.html#) go over a more detailed proccess to setup a profile.

 ## AiiDA Configuration